Category Archives: Personal Essays

 When an animal is ready for adoption, my sister takes beautiful pictures and writes loving descriptions, based on what she’s learned about their unique personalities.
 Then she posts the information to the shelter’s website.

-When I’m in Texas, which is usually every six weeks, I go to the shelter with my sister.
+When I’m in Texas, which is usually every six weeks, I sometimes visit the shelter with my sister.
 I can’t think of anything more heartwarming than the sound of a purring cat, especially from one who was terrified upon arrival.

 Best birthday present ever!